In-patient luxury rehab center in Thailand

 scared-woman-with-hands-crossed-holding-shoulders

-Post-traumatic stress disorder (PTSD) is triggered by experiencing or witnessing a traumatic event.
+Post-traumatic stress disorder (PTSD) is a condition triggered by experiencing or witnessing a traumatic event.
 While it’s normal to experience problems with coping after a traumatic event, in persons with PTSD, these problems are persistent.
 In fact, PTSD affects a patient’s everyday functioning.

 Causes of PTSD include stressful experiences, inherited mental health risks, inherited personality features, and the way the brain regulates hormones and chemicals released in response to stress.